Madeji

-Madeji is a town in Garhi Yasin Taluka of Shikarpur District, in Sindh.
+Madeji is a town in Garhi Yasin Tehsil of Shikarpur District in Sindh province of Pakistan.
 The town is situated in east, at a distance of 68 kilometers from World Heritage Site Moen-jo-Daro.
 The town market is considered as the central market for all nearby villages.

 A grid station of 132KV was inaugurated in city on Tuesday, February 2, 2016.